i-nirbhay10/i-nirbhay10/README.md

 ## About Me

-Hi, I'm **Nirbhay Verma**, a passionate MERN stack developer.
-I specialize in building responsive and user-friendly web and mobile applications.
-I love problem-solving and am always eager to learn new technologies and improve my skills.
+Hi, I'm **Nirbhay Verma**, a passionate MERN stack developer with expertise in building responsive and user-friendly web and mobile applications.
+I specialize in both front-end and back-end development and love solving complex problems.
+I'm always eager to learn and stay updated with new technologies.

 ---